Skip to main content

 What should guests wear to a St. Lucian wedding?

 Wedding guest attire should be tropical formal - lightweight fabrics in bright colors for daytime, more formal wear for evening.
-Men typically wear linen shirts and pants ($100-$250 outfit), women choose sundresses or formal tropical wear ($75-$300).
+Men typically wear linen shirts and pants, women choose sundresses or formal tropical wear.
 Avoid black (associated with mourning) and white (reserved for bride).

 How do the Rose and Marguerite societies influence weddings?

-Rose and Marguerite societies influence 30-40% of weddings through color choices (red for Rose, purple for Marguerite), specific songs, and ceremonial elements.
-Families affiliated with either society incorporate their traditions, adding $200-$500 in specialized elements to honor their cultural association.
+Rose and Marguerite societies influence many weddings through color choices (red for Rose, purple for Marguerite), specific songs, and ceremonial elements.
+Families affiliated with either society incorporate their traditions to honor their cultural association.

 What music is played at St. Lucian wedding receptions?

-Wedding music features live bands playing calypso, soca, steel pan, and contemporary Caribbean hits for 3-6 hours.
+Wedding music features live bands playing calypso, soca, steel pan, and contemporary Caribbean hits for hours.
 Traditional songs like “Mawiaj-la Bèl” and modern soca hits create non-stop dancing.
-Bands with 4-8 musicians cost $1,000-$5,000, while DJ services add $500-$1,500.
+Both bands and DJ services are popular options.

 What are unique St. Lucian wedding venues?